 - Hot Coffee or Hot Water: Hot liquid enhances the cocoa powder’s flavor.
 It also encourages it to bloom and dissolve appropriately.
 You’ll notice I don’t use hot liquid in my chocolate cupcakes recipe.
 That’s because there isn’t the same volume of dry ingredients.
 With this amount of cake batter, we need a hot liquid to break up the cocoa powder lumps resting in all that flour.
 If you don’t drink coffee, you can use hot water.
 For deeper and darker flavor, though, use coffee.
 (Decaf coffee works!)

-What an easy chocolate cake!
 No mixer required for the batter, simply whisk the dry ingredients in one bowl and the wet ingredients in another bowl.
 Pour the wet ingredients into the dry ingredients (or vice versa, it doesn’t make any difference), add the hot coffee, then whisk everything together.
 The cake batter is thin.
 Divide between 2 9-inch cake pans.
 You can easily stretch it to 3 or 4 8-inch or 9-inch cakes if needed.
 Or make a quarter sheet cake using a 9×13-inch cake pan.
 See my recipe notes for details.

 Need a 1 layer cake?
 Use this mint chocolate cake recipe for 1 9-inch round cake.

 As mentioned above and in the video tutorial, there are two ways to prepare this cake batter and the slight difference involves the wet ingredients.
 You can follow the recipe as written using buttermilk and hot coffee/water.
 Or you can add sour cream.
 Whichever way you make it, the process is the same.
 (Just reduce the liquids and add sour cream!)